 Why is CPM Scheduling Important for Project Management?

-Using the Critical Path Method on your project schedule can provide valuable insight on the planning process and ensure that the schedule adheres to the needed timeline.
-CPM schedules will help you to identify all the tasks needed for the project and how long each of those tasks will take within the overall project.
-Through the calculation of float, CPM also allows you to view which activities can be delayed, if needed.
+Using the Critical Path Method on your project’s schedule can provide valuable insight into the planning process.
+It also ensures that the schedule sticks to the necessary timeline.
+CPM Schedules will help you to identify all the tasks needed for the project and how long each task will take.
+Through the calculation of float, CPM can also show you which activities can be delayed, if needed.

 Helps you to identify important task details

 This includes dependencies, risks, constraints, and duration estimates.